Inventsable/Joystick-Buddies/README.md

 * Buddy > Scan selected properties, detect what expression control is needed and parse all matching property lists into corresponding expression control on Buddy
 * Find/Replace options for all layer, property names and expression references.
 * JnS > Detect all Joystick Origins and Nulls in comp, create Joystick[x,y] list.
-* JNS > Rename Slider Controls within Sliders to match corresponding target path.
+* JnS > Rename Slider Controls within Sliders to match corresponding target path.
-* JNS > Reset all Joysticks and/or Sliders to [0,0].
+* JnS > Reset all Joysticks and/or Sliders to [0,0].
-* JNS > Style Joysticks to fills and delete dashed stroke, replace white null with shape layer and expression references to shape layer.
+* JnS > Style Joysticks to fills and delete dashed stroke, replace white null with shape layer and expression references to shape layer.
 * BM > Auto-detect and warn of common errors.
 * BM > Scan to find no-class Fills/Strokes.